elastic/integrations/packages/cyberark/docs/README.md

 # CyberArk integration

-This integration is for the [CyberArk](https://docs.cyberark.com/Product-Doc/OnlineHelp/Portal/Content/Resources/_TopNav/cc_Portal.htm) device logs.
+This integration is for [CyberArk](https://docs.cyberark.com/Product-Doc/OnlineHelp/Portal/Content/Resources/_TopNav/cc_Portal.htm) device logs.
 It includes the following datasets for receiving logs over syslog or reading from a file:

 - `corepas` dataset: supports CyberArk logs.